BigWednesdayIO/bigwednesday.io/app/contents/solutions/orderable.md

 ## Why

 Meet Laura.
-Laura owns an artisan coffee shop in Soho and needs to find a great new coffee roaster who will deliver fresh beans to her shop each morning.
+Laura owns an artisan coffee shop in Soho and needs to find a great new coffee roaster who will deliver fresh beans to her shop once a week.

 Meet Steve.
 Steve is a coffee roaster who wants to sell his coffee beans to retailers like Laura.